 Green beans can taste bland when left alone.
 It tends to inhibit an earthy taste with a chewy texture.
 This recipe changes that.
 The secret in cooking green beans is knowing the best combinations.
 Letting it chill helps the green beans soak up the tangy and savory marinade, eliminating the bitter flavor.
 The touch of sugar sweetens the dish but not too much that it overpowers the other flavors present.

 If you’re looking for other diet-friendly meals like this, you might want to check our Low-Fat Tomato Salad Recipe.
 These are great recipes that would immensely help you keep in good shape.
 So, if you’re ready to start, let’s head right into the kitchen and begin!

 On the road to a healthy lifestyle, our balsamic vinegar-marinated green beans is a dish you should not pass up!

-Boil the green beans for 4 to 5 minutes or until tender.
+Cook green beans in boiling water for 4 to 5 minutes until tender but still crisp.

-Drain the water and immerse the green beans in ice water until cool.
-Then drain.
+Drain water and immerse the green beans in ice water till cool.
+Drain again afterward.